 Did the FBI validate and corroborate the dossier?

-Why and how did the Department of Justice lawyer Bruce Orr meet with Dossier author Christopher Steele during the 2016 campaign?
+Why and how did the Department of Justice lawyer Bruce Orr meet with dossier author Christopher Steele during the 2016 campaign?

 Question seven, why did DOJ lawyer Bruce Orr meet with Fusion GPS founder Glenn Simpson after the election?

-And when and how did the FBI learn that DOJ lawyer Bruce Orr's wife, Nelly Orr, work for Fusion GPS, and uh what role did she play in the dossier?
+And when and how did the FBI learn that DOJ lawyer Bruce Orr's wife, Nelly Orr, worked for Fusion GPS?

 Normally ongoing investigation is a reason not to do that.